 Ledge barriers can be useful in preventing heavy items from being pulled from shelves.
 These easily installed barriers placed around the edges create a raised edge and encloses the surface area which prevents items from sliding over them.

-Mount televisions to the ceiling.
+Mount televisions to the ceiling or walls.

 Televisions are one of the most popular items used by children and can pose a serious hazard.
 If televisions are within reach of children they may attempt to change channels or push buttons.
 Also, they may attempt to climb on whatever they are placed on as a way of getting closer.
-The only way to remove all potential of a television getting pulled on top of a child is to mount it securely to the ceiling where no child will have access to it.
+The only way to remove all potential of a television getting pulled on top of a child is to mount it securely to the ceiling or wall where no child will have access to it.

 Install self-locking latches.